CSE210-NinjaProgrammers/CSE210-05/README.md

 Cycle game team work

 # Cycle game
+The best rides are the ones where you bite off much more than you can chew, and live through it.

+- Doug Bradbury -

 Cycle is a game where players have to run away from their opponent using cycles, the challenge is that cycles leave a trail behind the player.

 ## Getting Started